TZstatsADS/Spring2018-Project1-yiyi-zhang-cu/README.md

 "My fellow Americans: Ask not what your country can do for you - ask what you can do for your country.
 My fellow citizens of the world: Ask not what America will do for you, but what together we can do for the freedom of man."
 *- John F. Kennedy, Jan.
 20, 1961.*

 Although there are a few very memorable, most inaugural addresses have been long forgotten.
 This note book will give us a chance to take a closer look at the inaugural speeches of the President of the U.S. (POTUS), but from a data scientic perspective.
-The scope of this analysis includes 58 Inaugural Speeches of 39 POTUS, which are scrapped from [The American Presidentcy Project][1].
+The scope of this analysis includes 58 Inaugural Speeches of 39 POTUS, which were scrapped from [The American Presidentcy Project][1].

 **Groups of Interest**
 The following factors were considered in this analysis.

 *   Overal and Individual Speeches
+  +  The Five Most Famous Speeches
+  +  The Most Recent Speeches by the Current President and the Last Three Presidents
 *   Number of Terms Served
 *   Political Party
 *   Educational Background